Mara Wilson: Career

-When Wilson was five, she became interested in acting after watching her older brother Danny appear in television commercials.
+When she was five years old, she became interested in acting after watching her older brother Danny appear in television commercials.
 Wilson's parents were initially opposed, but after appearing in several commercials for businesses, Wilson was invited to audition for the 1993 comedy film Mrs. Doubtfire.
 Producers cast Wilson in the role of Natalie Hillard.
 The following year, she appeared in a remake of Miracle on 34th Street.

 Wilson sang "Make 'Em Laugh" at the 67th Academy Awards broadcast on March 27, 1995, with Tim Curry and Kathy Najimy.
 In 1995, Wilson won the ShoWest Award for Young Star of the Year.

 Wilson's film work caught the attention of Danny DeVito, and she was cast as the protagonist Matilda Wormwood in the 1996 film Matilda.
 She was nine years old at the time.
 Wilson was nominated for three awards for her performance, winning the YoungStar Award for Best Performance by a Young Actress in a Comedy Film.

 In 1997, Wilson starred in A Simple Wish alongside Martin Short.
 Although she was nominated for three awards again, the film mostly received negative reviews by critics.

 In 1997, Wilson went to a table reading for What Dreams May Come starring Robin Williams, but she did not get the part.
 A year later, Wilson auditioned for the 1998 remake of Disney's The Parent Trap, but the role was given to Lindsay Lohan after Wilson was deemed too young.
 In 1999, she portrayed Willow Johnson in the film for The Wonderful World of Disney titled Balloon Farm.

 In 2000, Wilson appeared in the fantasy film Thomas and the Magic Railroad, her last film to date.
 The film was panned by critics and performed poorly at the box office.
 Wilson retired from film work shortly afterwards.
 She received a script for the 2001 film Donnie Darko but declined to audition.

 Wilson's theater credits include A Midsummer Night's Dream and Cinderella.
 She starred in her own live shows Weren't You That Girl? and What Are You Afraid Of?

-In 2012, Wilson appeared briefly in one episode of the web series Missed Connection in the role of Bitty, and made special appearances on internet review shows for That Guy with the Glasses, including a comedic turn playing an adult Matilda during a review of Matilda by The Nostalgia Chick, Lindsay Ellis.
+In 2012, Wilson appeared briefly in one episode of the web series Missed Connection in the role of Bitty, and made special appearances on internet review shows for That Guy with the Glasses, including a comedic turn playing an adult Matilda during a review of Matilda by the Nostalgia Chick, Lindsay Ellis.
 That year, Wilson explained why she quit film acting: "Film acting is not very fun.
 Doing the same thing over and over again until, in the director's eyes, you 'get it right', does not allow for very much creative freedom.
 The best times I had on film sets were the times the director let me express myself, but those were rare."